InfinityVM/InfinityVM/book/src/contracts/README.md

 There is a single [`JobManager` contract](https://github.com/InfinityVM/InfinityVM/blob/main/contracts/src/coprocessor/JobManager.sol) for the InfinityVM coprocessor, which is shared by all app contracts.
 All interactions between app contracts and the coprocessor go through the `JobManager`.

-The flow looks like this:
+The flow for onchain jobs looks like this (for offchain jobs, we skip calling `requestJob()` and emitting an event since jobs are sent directly to the coprocessor offchain):

 ![contracts](../assets/contracts.png)